Step 4: Title Review Started

-Now title review has been completed pre-contract enquiries will be raised.
+Now title review has started pre-contract enquiries will be raised.
 A critical element for any transaction is responding to enquiries raised by the buyer’s solicitor.
 At their core, enquiries are simply questions raised as to the nature of the property itself or on the title, rights and obligations that come with the land.
 The purpose of enquiries is to ensure that a buyer has a full picture of the property they intend to purchase and highlight any defects or issues that may arise either during ownership or on a future re-sale.

 The pre-contract enquiry stage is a series of communications back and forth between the two sets of solicitors.
 Each conveyance is different and therefore it is impossible to estimate the length of time it can take to fully raise and answer all pre-contract enquiries.